adgfo/Gomez-Flores-etal_16/README.md

 ## figuresAndVideos

-*A link to download the figures in the paper in high-resolution is provided in this folder.*
+*Links to download high-resolution figures of those in the paper and watch a video of the Omniverse example.*

 ## omniverse